apache/skywalking/docs/en/guides/README.md

 * QQ Group: 392443393

 ## For code developer
+For developers, we have detailed guides to help you quickly get started.

-As a develop, first step, read [Compiling Guide](How-to-build.md).
-It teaches developer how to build the project in local.
+- [Compiling Guide](How-to-build.md).
+It teaches developer how to build the project in local and set up the development environment.
+- Development Guide.
+For any specific topic, please refer the their own section below, such as agent, storage, ui, etc.
+- [Writing and Running Tests](How-to-build.md#write-necessary-tests-and-run-them).
+This chapter will explain how to verify your codes with UTs and ITs.

 ### Project Extensions
 SkyWalking project supports many ways to extend existing features.
 If you are interesting in these ways,